 Books were a difficulty.
 I love books.
 I’d have a library if I could.
 But in reality, which of the books would I ever likely read again?
 These got reduced down to select fantasy series and my books on psychology, meditation and mindfulness.

-The worst part was sentimental clutter.
+The worst part was tidying sentimental clutter.
 I was one of those people who would keep every cinema ticket or even railway ticket to remember a good trip out.
 It was time to say goodbye.
-The memories live on in my head and heart and I didn’t need the drawerful of tickets that I only looked at when I was spring cleaning.
+The memories live on in my head and heart and I didn’t need the drawer full of tickets that I only looked at when I was spring cleaning.

 If home is where the heart is, I certainly think we should do more to keep our living space the most joyful it can be.
 Added benefits beyond the place being tidier is that mentally I felt freer.
 I felt released…liberated…from ‘needing’ so many things.
 A part of me now wonders – were they my possessions or was I their possession?